JH

 Problem

 Claude Code's power lives in env vars, hooks, slash commands, and skills, but they're scattered across files, undocumented in-product, and impossible to compare across projects.
-New users hit a wall; power users build the same scaffolding over and over.
+New users hit a wall, and power users rebuild the same scaffolding for every project.

 Constraint